Entropy-MCMC: Sampling from Flat Basins with Ease: Entropy-MCMC

-Then the marginal distributions of $\bm{\theta}$ and $\bm{\theta}_a$ are the original posterior $p(\bm{\theta}|\mathcal{D})$ and $p(\bm{\theta}_a|\mathcal{D})$ (Eq.~\ref{eq:theta_a_posterior}). \end{lemma} This joint posterior offers three key advantages: \romannumeral1) by coupling $\bm{\theta}$ and $\bm{\theta}_a$, we avoid the intricate integral computation, and thus remove the requirement of expensive nested training loops and mitigate the MC approximation error; \romannumeral2) the joint posterior turns out to be surprisingly simple, making it easy to sample from both empirically and theoretically (details discussed in Sections~\ref{sec:step} and~\ref{sec:theory}); \romannumeral3) after coupling, $\bm{\theta}_a$ provides additional paths for $\bm{\theta}$ to traverse, making $\bm{\theta}$ reach flat modes efficiently.
+Then the marginal distributions of $\bm{\theta}$ and $\bm{\theta}_a$ are the original posterior $p(\bm{\theta}|\mathcal{D})$ and $p(\bm{\theta}_a|\mathcal{D})$ (Eq.~\ref{eq:theta_a_posterior}).
+Further, the density $p(\widetilde{\bm{\theta}}|\mathcal{D})$ integrates to a finite quantity and thus it is mathematically well-defined. \end{lemma} This joint posterior offers three key advantages: \romannumeral1) by coupling $\bm{\theta}$ and $\bm{\theta}_a$, we avoid the intricate integral computation, and thus remove the requirement of expensive nested training loops and mitigate the MC approximation error; \romannumeral2) the joint posterior turns out to be surprisingly simple, making it easy to sample from both empirically and theoretically (details discussed in Sections~\ref{sec:step} and~\ref{sec:theory}); \romannumeral3) after coupling, $\bm{\theta}_a$ provides additional paths for $\bm{\theta}$ to traverse, making $\bm{\theta}$ reach flat modes efficiently.